 Colleges will not penalise students for situations beyond their control.
-If you cannot take an SAT/ACT exam now or even later, colleges will be flexible and take it into account.
+If you cannot take an SAT/ACT exam now or even later, colleges will be flexible and consider it.
 However, continue to prepare for these tests as an online version (where you can take the test at home) might be rolled out.
 It is also likely that a centre will open again at the end of the year when everything goes back to normal.
-While many colleges might move to being test-optional, the test is not going to go away.
-Therefore it’s worth preparing for and taking a standardised test when you can.
+While many colleges might move to a test-optional policy, the test isn’t going away.
+Therefore it’s worth preparing for and taking a standardised test when possible.

 Researching colleges is inevitable, even without COVID-19.
-Although you might be sure that you want to attend a college in Boston, you still have hundreds of choices.
+You might be sure that you want to attend a college in Boston, however, you still have many choices.
 So, use this time to take virtual tours, speak to alumni and connect with the admissions teams.
 Demonstrated interest is important for some colleges, especially smaller colleges, where they only want to admit students who genuinely want to attend their institution.
-Reaching out to professors or members of the admissions team is a great way to demonstrate your interest in a college, especially in a time like this.
-(Please note many colleges to not take demonstration interest into account).
+Reaching out to professors or members of the admissions team is a great way to demonstrate your interest in a college, especially at a time like this.
+Please note many colleges do not take demonstration interest into account.

-Given the current COVID-19 outbreak, it is important to think of alternative options.
+Given the current COVID-19 outbreak, it is important to consider alternative options.
 Looking at options closer to home or even in India at this stage is not a bad idea.

-You might have already applied to a summer program or planned to conduct a research project or engage in some social work at an NGO.
+You might have already applied to a summer programmme or planned to conduct a research project or thought about engaging in some social work at an NGO.
 However, COVID-19 must have derailed all your plans.
 Do not be disheartened and start to think of alternatives.
-Is the summer program offering online classes?
+Is the summer programme offering online classes?
 Can you work with that professor online?
 Can you contribute to the NGO digitally?
 Start exploring these options and be proactive.
-It would be great if you come up with a solution; this shows determination, flexibility, proactiveness and leadership, all qualities that top colleges are looking for.
+It would be great if you can think of a solution.
+This shows determination, flexibility, proactiveness and leadership, all qualities that top colleges are looking for in applicants.

-It is easy to put the college topic in the back burner at the moment but this is the last thing you should do.
+It is easy to put the college topic on the back burner at the moment, but this is the last thing you should do.
 The earlier you start planning, the better position you will be in.
-Here are steps that you can already take to start working on for your US college application.
+Here are steps that you can already take to start working on your US college application.